 Certain mortgage loans shown within the category loans are designated in portfolio fair value interest rate hedging relationships, and are fair valued with respect to the hedged interest rate.
-This resulted in a higher carrying value of EUR 141 million as at December 31, 2021 (2020: EUR 224 million higher).
-Total movement of the mortgage loan portfolio due to hedge accounting was minus EUR 83 million during 2021 (2020: EUR 46 million).
+This resulted in a lower carrying value of EUR 198 million as at December 31, 2022 (2021: EUR 141 million higher).
+Total movement of the mortgage loan portfolio due to hedge accounting was a loss of EUR 339 million during 2022 (2021: a loss of EUR 83 million).
 None of the financial assets have been reclassified during the financial year.